taoky/gh-auth/README.md

 HOST="https://ghauth.taoky.moe"  # GitHub auth relies on this value.
 ```

+> [!IMPORTANT]
+> The `home.ustc.edu.cn` trick no longer works since [2023/10/31](https://passport.ustc.edu.cn/doc/notice.html#id10).
+The demo is also not working now.
+You might need to apply for permission or build your own CAS service/proxy.

 This app uses no database and its security relies on the secrecy of `config.py`.
 If `config.py` leaks out then your GitHub oauth app will be compromised and user can generate forged tokens.